How to Harness the Obscured Power Of Dim Dreams

 “Be at peace.”

-A dim dream is succinct.
-It doesn’t take much time to interpret because there’s not much there.
+A faded dream is succinct.
+It doesn’t take much time to interpret because there’s not many details.

 For most, they’re not well-remembered because they’re not impressive, but for those who do, they can be powerful because clear, concise communication is powerful.